But that came out back in 2017 and Mama had almost lost hope when an idle Google came across the info it would be out within the year.

 Masterclasses will involve paint, with a reckless disregard for the messiness I am fully capable of bringing to such activities.
 Increasingly, a Marena, Lady Maslenitsa building competition may be happening.

 And of course, you will be able to get blini.
-This year my Intrepid Big Brother tried pine cone jam in his, which he recommends, although Mama notes that anything smelling strongly of pine is mostly reminiscent of the stuff you use to clear the bathroom with.
+This year my Intrepid Big Brother tried pine cone jam in his, which he recommends, although Mama notes that anything smelling strongly of pine is mostly reminiscent of the stuff you use to clean the bathroom with.

-And on the Sunday, or possibly Saturday, because never let tradition get in the way of a well scheduled event, we watch the winterwoman go in in flames.
+And on the Sunday, or possibly Saturday, because one should never let tradition get in the way of a well scheduled event, we watch the winterwoman go in in flames.
 Well, you can.
 Mama thinks that the One True Bonfire is that lit on 5th November and has not got up the enthusiasm to track that part of the festivities down yet.

-But if you are lucky, you might catch some other fire related show.
+If you are lucky, you might catch some other fire related show.
 This, says Mama, is what we should contemplate doing as our Saturday job in a few years.
 She just shelved books in a library and pulled pints in a haunted pub.
 We are less keen currently, but it was a pretty thrilling end to our Maslenitsa weekend.

 Happy blini hunting, and a safe and purified journey into Easter.